Aka Personal Plans for Self-Improvement and Continuous Learning

 - When you take EDUC 673, as part of course requirements.
 EDUC 673 is Leadership in Educational Settings, offered every year, during the May-June Summer Session.

-- When you Submit Internship Proposal.
+- When you submit Internship Proposal.
 Upon completion of 24-credit hours in the CAS program (inclusive of at least 4 of its 7 core courses), at which time possibilities for the capstone internship will be deliberated and planned, again in the context of refining knowledge and skills reflected in quality standards and aimed at progressing toward personal career goals.
-You should submit this updated and revised version of your original Plan, along with your Internship Proposal, to your faculty advisor.
+You should submit this new Plan, along with your Internship Proposal form, to the Program Coordinator.

 Personal Plans and the Capstone Internship

-An update on your Personal Plan also serves as a final product for EDUC 692, the required Seminar that accompanies your capstone Internship for the CAS.
+Another new Personal Plan serves as a final product for EDUC 692, the required Seminar that accompanies your capstone Internship for the CAS.
 This adds a third occasion to reflect, assess leadership competencies and plan for the future.
 Satisfactory-Unsatisfactory grades for EDUC 692 will be issued after the internship is satisfactorily completed and the Personal Plan is judged acceptable by the seminar instructor.
 Please see "Criteria for Assessing Personal Plans".

 BACK TO TOP